scalar-labs/scalardb/docs/schema-loader.md

 | TEXT     | VARCHAR(64)   | VARCHAR(10485760) | VARCHAR2(64) |
 | BLOB     | VARBINARY(64) |                   | RAW(64)      |

+The value range of `BIGINT` in Scalar DB is from -2^53 to 2^53 regardless of the underlying database.

 If this data type mapping doesn't match your application, please alter the tables to change the data types after creating them with this tool.

 ## Internal metadata for Consensus Commit